Drive transformative change

 - Strengthening systems sensibilities for systems work

 The Bertha Centre, a specialised unit at the UCT GSB, convenes this course as part of its efforts to advance the social innovation and entrepreneurship sectors in Africa and globally.
-The Systems Change and Social Impact course draws upon the Centre's collaboration and research with the Rockefeller Foundation, Schwab Foundation, Motsepe Foundation and Transforming Change programme.
+The Systems Change and Social Impact course draws upon the Centre's collaboration and research with the Rockefeller Foundation, Schwab Foundation, Motsepe Foundation and Transforming Change programme at the Stockholm Resilience Centre.

 Lecture-based and workshop-style sessions are delivered by a diverse representation of ground-breaking systems practitioners and academics.
 And, as such, the curriculum is a unique blend of global systems-innovation cases and frameworks.